sm-jalali-f/Cats/README.md

     - **mockwebserver:** it is a scriptable web server for testing HTTP clients
     - **Mockito:** mocking framework used to mock classes and interfaces

+## TO Do

+- **Searching among cat breeds**
+- **ViewModel Test:** Unfortunately, Unfortunately, it fails due to Dispatcher.IO in the ViewModel, where the comparison happens before the changes in the ViewModel are applied
+- **Other Test Cases**